cbrodriguez01/ecbayesbinmix/README.md

 Main files for manuscript:

-* `CENSUSBinPrep_updated.R` : Data binarization for the multivariate Bernoulli mixture model.
+* `CENSUSBinPrep_.R` : Data binarization for the multivariate Bernoulli mixture model.

-* `MBMMmodels_manuscript.R`:  Multivariate Bernoulli mixture model output processing, and figures.
+* `MBMMmodels_manuscript_.R`:  Multivariate Bernoulli mixture model output processing, and figures.

-* `ECbayesbinmix_manuscript.R`: Tables and regression analysis.
+* `ECbayesbinmix_manuscript_.R`: Tables and regression analysis.

-* `nsdoh_profiles_app_urban`:  Folder containing code for the interactive map created with Shiny.
+* `nsdoh_profiles_app_edited`:  Folder containing code for the interactive map created with Shiny.
 This one contains the urban boundaries.